OpenDreamKit/OpenDreamKit.github.io/_posts/2017-11-02-postdoc-position-paris-sud.md

 # Salary

-Depending on the applicant's past experience, between 2000€ and 3000€ of monthly "salaire net" (salary after non-wage labour cost but before income tax).
-Equivalently, this is a "salaire brut" of up to 46200€ yearly, or a "salaire brut chargé" (total cost for the project) of up to 5500€ monthly.
+For a full-time month work and depending on the applicant's past experience, between 2000€ and 3000€ of monthly "salaire net" (salary after non-wage abour cost but before income tax).

+Equivalently, what this salary represents for is a "salaire brut" of up to 46200€ yearly (for a full-time position).

 # Location